Pete's Dragon Remake Brings Long Forgotten Family Sensibilities Forward with It

 NOT RECOMMENDED FOR: Audiences that have settled for "family entertainment" comprising darker superhero stories and animated fare that substitutes rapid-fire jokes for story development.
 Pete's Dragon requires a level of patience that not long ago—say, the '90s—would have been considered commonplace.
 Such "demands" now make the film feel like a throwback.

-Pete's Dragon, directed by David Lowery, opens in theaters August 12, 2016.
+Pete's Dragon, directed by David Lowery, opened in theaters August 12, 2016; available for home viewing November 29, 2016.
 It runs 127 minutes and stars Bryce Dallas Howard, Oakes Fegley, Robert Redford, Wes Bentley, Oona Laurence and Karl Urban.
 Watch the trailer for Pete's Dragon here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.